 - Script kiddies can more easily expose vulnerabilities in the system to hack it.
 For example, Citibank was hacked by changing account numbers in the URL string.
 Of course, experienced hackers or web developers can expose such vulnerabilities even if POST is used; it's just a little bit harder.
-In general, the server must not be suspicious of any data sent by the client and guard against Insecure Direct Object References.
+In general, the server must be suspicious of any data sent by the client and guard against Insecure Direct Object References.

 edit Differences in server-side processing

 In principle, processing of a submitted form data depends on whether it is sent with METHOD="GET" or METHOD="POST".
 Since the data is encoded in different ways, different decoding mechanisms are needed.
 Thus, generally speaking, changing the METHOD may necessitate a change in the script which processes the submission.
 For example, when using the CGI interface, the script receives the data in an environment variable (QUERYSTRING) when GET is used.
 But when POST is used, form data is passed in the standard input stream (stdin) and the number of bytes to be read is given by the Content-length header.